Navneet-Suresh/Navneet-Suresh.github.io/_posts/2017-08-05-Budget-Ryzen-Build-Creative-Pros.markdown

 # [Build Guide: Budget Ryzen Build for Creative Pro's - Late 2017](https://in.pcpartpicker.com/list/JWT3Yr)

-This Build is aimed at Creative professionals who want a good Editing RIG at a great value.
+This Build is aimed at Creative professionals who want a good Editing RIG at a great value. _Monitor_ Price is Included in the **Build**.

 ### Note:
 > Prices may vary(Current prices are based on Local Rates), and You can choose different components based on your _needs_ and _budget_. **NKI**